benders5e/benders5e/bender.md

 ### Using the Bender setting

-- This class is meant to be played in a world in which the only race is Human.
+This class is meant to be played in a world in which the only race is Human and in which the typical arcane magic is replaced with spirit magic.
+As such, it was not meant to be played in combination with any magical D&D classes.

-- Do not use in combination with any magical D&D classes; so, you can play a Bender in a party with Barbarians, Fighters, Monks, or Rogues, but no others.
+If you want to include this class in a regular D&D 5e campaign, at 6th level bending attacks count as magical for the purposes of overcoming resistance and immunity to nonmagical attacks and damage.

-- A custom character sheet that reflects the modifications made to regular 5e abilities, skill, etc. can be found [here](https://).
+A custom character sheet that reflects the modifications made to regular 5e abilities, skills, etc. can be found [here](https://).

 ### Other classes in this setting
 #### Chi blocker